 Morgan Stanley Smith Barney LLC ("MSSB") and its subsidiaries (collectively, the "Company") offer a wide variety of financial products and provide financial services to a large and diversified group of clients, financial institutions and individuals.
 The Company's businesses include financial advisory services, sales, and trading in fixed income securities and related products, including foreign exchange and investment activities and new issue distribution of fixed income, equity and packaged products.
 The Company provides clients with a comprehensive array of financial solutions, including MSSB products and services, and products and services from third party providers, such as insurance companies and mutual fund families.
-The Company offers brokerage and investment advisory services covering various investment alternatives; financial and wealth planning services; annuity and insurance products; cash management; and retirement plan services through a network of approximately sixteen thousand financial advisors in the United States of America ("U.S.").
+The Company offers brokerage and investment advisory services covering various investment alternatives; financial and wealth planning services; annuity and insurance products; cash management; and retirement plan services through a network of over fifteen thousand financial advisors in the United States of America ("U.S.").

 MSSB is registered with the Securities and Exchange Commission ("SEC") as a broker-dealer and as an investment adviser.
-As of September 5, 2014, the Company deregistered as a futures commission merchant, however, remains registered as an introducing broker with the Commodities Futures Trading Commission ("CFTC").
-The Company continues to clear futures transactions through an affiliate, Morgan Stanley & Co.
+The Company is also registered as an introducing broker with the Commodities Futures Trading Commission ("CFTC") and clears futures transactions through an affiliate, Morgan Stanley & Co.
 LLC ("MS&Co.")